Daedeross/MapToolDiceWidget/README.md

 Note about parsing the JSON: Since MapTool reads macro args from the link's query string, you need to remove the `cachelib=false ;` from `macro.args` before you can parse the JSON.
 The following macro line should do the trick: `[h: macroArgs = trim(decode(replace(macro.args, "cachelib=false ;", "")))]`, then just use `macroArgs` instead in your JSON parsing functions.

 Now you can create your own macro to do whatever you want with this information!

+## Contributing

+See [Contributing.md](Contributing.md) for information on contributing to this project.